akaspartan007/temppp-prompttt/new.md

 You have been contracted to design and develop a high-performance, visually engaging, and production-quality frontend platform for a company providing teleprompters, IT products, laptops, and technology accessories.

-The project must function as a modern IT product discovery and quotation platform that enables visitors to browse, compare, and explore technical products through an intuitive and professional interface.
+The project should be a contemporary platform for IT product discovery and quotation that will allow visitors to navigate, compare and investigate technical products, and do it with an easy and professional interface.

-The platform should not behave like a basic classroom website or static brochure.
+ It should not be a simple classroom web site or brochure.
 Instead, it must resemble a lightweight e-commerce product catalogue and business showcase platform designed for real customers and commercial use cases.

 The website must support a unified customer experience model where individual users and business clients alike can: